strichliste/strichliste-backend/API.md

 #### Response

-Returns the new created `Article-Object`, with the old one as precursor.
+Returns the newly created `Article-Object`, with the old one as precursor.

+#### Errors

+* ArticleNotFoundException
+* ParameterInvalidException
+* ParameterMissingException

 ### DELETE /article/{articleId}